ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 Backend side of the user management system in this project is implemented with `users` Django app (TODO: link to the high level explanation of the tech stack/overall backend overview).
 This app interacts with all other Django apps in the project, and was the first one that was developed.

+This app follows typical Django app structure for the project, and includes additional notable files:
+- `signals.py`: contains Django signals handler that allow the creation of `Profile` for each of the `User` models.
+- `middleware.py`: contains middleware for [JWT authentication](#jwt-authentication-middleware).
+- `service.py`: contains `OnlineStatusService`, a class that provides logic used in [user presence system](CHAT_AND_LIVE_EVENTS.md#user-presence-system).

+---
 #### Core Models

 The app's functionality is centered around two primary models: `User` and `Profile`, which share a one-to-one relationship.